 You don’t have to have the best film editing software to make your audience feel the force.

-Watch: 3 Proven Film Editing Techniques from Star Wars
+Watch: Star Wars Film Editing Techniques

-Make eye contact
+1. Make eye contact

 Eyes are the window to the soul, even if your soul belongs to the dark side.
 When two characters lock eyes, we not only learn about them, but also their relationship.

 A single look can establish rivals, enemies, or worse…

 Remember when Han Solo’s frozen in carbonite?
 As he’s lowered into the freezing chamber, music swells the editors cut between the eyes of all the characters.
 Han.
 Leia.
 Lando.
 Chewy.
 Vader.

 The eyes say it all.
 Did you notice Lando's guilty look after Han's frozen body slams onto the ground?
 The actors aren't saying anything but they are communicating.